WentaoBai/Getting-and-Cleaning-Data-Project/README.md

 # Getting-and-Cleaning-Data-Project
 > This file is used to explain how the run_analysis.r works:
 >
-> 1. Donwnload the data for the project from th link : https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip
+> At the very beginning Donwnload the data for the project from the link : https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip
+> ,and then unzip the file to get the goal folder "UCI HAR Dataset"
+>
+> There are five task we need to deal with:
+> 1. Merges the training and the test sets to create one data set
+>
+> 2. Extracts only the measurements on the mean and standard deviation for each measurement
+>
+> 3. Uses descriptive activity names to name the activities in the data set
+>
+> 4. Appropriately labels the data set with descriptive variable names.
+>
+> 5. From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.